 Traditional Italian Lung Recipes

-An Italian recipe, Coratella di Abbacchio Con Carciofi, this uses the pluck of a fresh lamb and cooks it with artichokes.
+An Italian recipe, Coratella di Abbacchio Con Carciofi, uses the pluck of a fresh lamb and cooks it with artichokes.
 It’s a lamb harvest tradition, and it’s often prepared around easter.
 I found a writeup that cooked it straight out of an old Italian cookbook, and she describes the cooking process as she’s reading the book:

 “And this recipe remains one of my all-time favorites if only for one line she uses to describe how to tell if the lungs are done.
 When you hear the “sibilo caratatteristico,” the characteristic whistle, you know the lungs are done.
 I remember reading this recipe for the first time, thinking I didn’t understand it.
 The lungs were going to whistle?
 Yes, in fact, they do.
 A high-pitched whistle as the air valves are closing means that the lung is done and it’s time to add the heart, then the liver. “